 Dedicated organizers raise funds, pressure policy makers, spread educational and inspirational messages, and bring people together for stirring events.
 Environmental warriors risk their physical safety and freedom in front line actions—from blockade confrontations with militarized police, to night attacks on critical infrastructure.
 The movement is rich in passion, bravery, hard work, and sacrifice.

-Yet, decades of environmental activism have failed.
+Yet, decades of environmental activism have failed to preserve, let alone enrich, our planet’s health.
 Since the inaugural 1970 Earth Day, ecological destruction has only accelerated.
 Appealing to individuals and corporations to limit consumption and extraction, lobbying those in power to regulate development and pollution, and pushing investors and consumers towards somewhat less devastating forms of industrial activity have proved insufficient.
 The movement handicaps itself with sanctioned tactics and a reactionary strategy of attrition, defending threatened ecological communities one by one, responding to ecocidal projects one after another.

 Tens of millions of people want the ravaging to end, but don’t know what to do—largely because the environmental movement has not seriously grappled with the question “What will it take to win?”
 Stop Fossil Fuels believes the answer includes civil disobedience, ecosabotage, and militancy.
 Since we advocate use of such illegal tactics when necessary and appropriate, we assume we’re under some level of surveillance, so we can’t ourselves carry out underground actions.
 Nor do we expect to grow large enough to contribute meaningfully to aboveground civil disobedience.

 So what do we actually do?
 Are we merely armchair activists?